F1LT3R/coleman-liau-readability-index/README.md

 # Coleman Liau Readability Index

-Calculates the Coleman Liau readability index of a peice of text.
+> Calculates the Coleman Liau readability index of a peice of text.

+## About

+You can learn more about why I put this together in the blog post: [Coleman-Liau Readability Index](https://f1lt3r.io/coleman-liau-readability-index/)

 ## Installation